-If the reservation system on the remote host is enabled, you need to reserve a pipe on this host before you start a session.
+If the reservation system on the remote host is enabled, you need to reserve one or more pipes on this host before you start a session.
 Otherwise, the start session operation will fail, with the following error message:

 Pipe not reserved.